What is bicycle insurance?

 3) A set amount for any claim

-Insurance is available for all types of bike including:
+Insurance is available for all types of bikes, including:

 1) Mountain bikes